UNCLASSIFIED (U)

 a.
 The principal officer at each post has overall responsibility for the safety and health of post employees.
 The deputy principal officer at each post is the designated post safety and occupational health administrator (referred to as the “administrator” in this subchapter) and is responsible for ensuring that post’s safety and occupational health programs are funded, implemented, and effective in accordance with Department of State policies.

 b.
 The administrator appoints a post occupational safety and health officer (POSHO) to carry out day-to-day safety, occupational health, and environmental management program implementation.
 This person must be a Foreign Service Officer or Specialist assigned to post and is usually employed in the management section.
-Within one year of being assigned safety and health duties as the POSHO, the administrator ensures that the POSHO attends (or has attended) the POSHO seminar sponsored by the Office of Safety, Health, and Environmental Management (OBO/OPS/SHEM); POSHO training is valid for five years after which further training is required to maintain current qualifications.
+Within one year of being assigned safety and health duties as the POSHO, the administrator ensures that the POSHO attends (or has attended) the POSHO seminar sponsored by the Office of Safety, Health, and Environmental Management in the Directorate of Operations (OBO/OPS/SHEM); POSHO training is valid for five years after which further training is required to maintain current qualifications.
 If the assigned POSHO curtails, transfers, or otherwise permanently departs post, another qualified individual must be immediately assigned POSHO responsibilities.
 The administrator also ensures that an interim POSHO is appointed when the POSHO will be on leave from post for an extended period for reasons such as, but not limited to, rest and recreation (R&R) and medical or emergency leave.

 c.
 The administrator promotes and supports post’s SHEM program and ensures that the annual budget contains adequate funding for the program, including for POSHO training and to abate identified hazards.